toppeMRI/PulseGEq/examples/Pisa2022_PulseqForDummies/PulseqOnGE.md

 Thus, the TOPPE MATLAB toolbox can be viewed as an alternative set of tools for creating a .seq file (in addition to the 'official' Pulseq toolbox, `+mr`).

-Working with Pulseq on GE scanners requires the [PulseGEq](https://github.com/toppeMRI/PulseGEq) MATLAB toolbox, which in turn requires the [TOPPE](https://github.com/toppeMRI/toppe)
+Working with Pulseq on GE scanners in the way described here requires the [PulseGEq](https://github.com/toppeMRI/PulseGEq) MATLAB toolbox, which in turn requires the [TOPPE](https://github.com/toppeMRI/toppe)